opennetworkinglab/sdfabric-tutorial/EXERCISE-2.md

    so, look at the config for other ports as a reference, but make sure to provide the right IPv4 gateway address, subnet, and VLAN configuration described at the beginning of this document.
-4. When done, push the updated file to ONOS using `make netcfg-sr`.
+4. When done, push the updated file to ONOS using `make netcfg`.
 5. Verify that the two new interface configs show up when using the ONOS CLI (`onos> interfaces`).
 6. If you don't see the new interfaces in the ONOS CLI, verify the ONOS log